-On this day in 1811, Jane Austen’s Sense and Sensibility is published anonymously.
+On October 30, 1811, Jane Austen’s Sense and Sensibility is published anonymously.
 A small circle of people, including the Price Regent, learned Austen’s identity, but most of the British public knew only that the popular book had been written “by a Lady.”

 Austen was born in 1775, the seventh of eight children born to a clergyman in Steventon, a country village in Hampshire, England.
 She was very close to her older sister, Cassandra, who remained her faithful editor and critic throughout her life.
 The girls had five years of formal schooling, then studied with their father.
 Jane read voraciously and began writing stories as young as age 12, completing an early novella at age 14.

 Austen’s quiet, happy world was disrupted when her father retired to Bath in 1801.
 Jane hated the resort town but amused herself by making close observations of ridiculous society manners.
 After her father’s death in 1805, Jane, her mother, and sister lived with one of her brothers until 1808, when another brother provided them a permanent home at Chawton Cottage, in Hampshire.